Combinatorial Insight of Riemann Boundary Value Problem in Lattice Walk Problems: Motivation

-$c(x,t)$ is some known coefficient. $X_0[y_1,y_2]$ is a contour on $x$-plane. $X_0(y)$ is the roots of the kernel $K(X,y)=0$.
-If we write $X_0(y)=\frac{-b(y)-\sqrt{\Delta(y)}}{2a(y)}$, $y_1,y_2$ are the two small roots of $\Delta(y)$\footnote{In combinatorial insight, 'small roots' means they are expanded as formal series of $t$.
-In analytic insight, small roots lie inside the unit circle on $y$-plane with some fixed small value of $t$.}. $w(x,t)$ is an conformal mapping with additional gluing properties, called conformal gluing function.
-It is originally expressed as an Weistrass $\wp$ function in \cite{fayolle2017random} and later obtains a algebraic expression for models associated with finite groups \cite{raschel2012counting}.
-The approach to this integral form follows a standard process to Riemann boundary value problem with Carleman shift \cite{Litvinchuk2000}.
-The problem is defined as follow: \begin{definition} Find a function $\Phi^+$ holomorphic in some domain $L^+$, the limiting value of which on the closed contour $L$ are continuous and satisfies the equation,
+Here, $c(x,t)$ is a known coefficient. $X_0[y_1,y_2]$ denotes a contour on the $x$-plane. $X_0(y)$ is the roots of the kernel $K(X,y)=0$.
+If we write $X_0(y)=\frac{-b(y)-\sqrt{\Delta(y)}}{2a(y)}$, $y_1,y_2$ correspond to ``small root"s of $\Delta(y)$\footnote{In the combinatorial insight, 'small roots' are formal power series in $t$.
+In the analytic insight, they lie inside the unit circle for small fixed $t$.}. $w(x,t)$ is a conformal mapping with additional gluing properties, called conformal gluing function.
+It is originally expressed via Weierstrass $\wp$ functions \cite{fayolle2017random} and later received algebraic expressions for models associated with finite groups \cite{raschel2012counting}.
+This integral form derives from solving Riemann boundary value problems (RBVPs) with Carleman shifts \cite{Litvinchuk2000}.
+Here is the definition: \begin{definition} Find a function $\Phi^+$ holomorphic in some domain $L^+$, the limiting value of which on the closed contour $L$ are continuous and satisfies the equation,